giacomo-romanini/giacomo-romanini.github.io/_pages/about.md

 ---

-I am a PhD Candidate in Economics at Michigan State University
+I am a PhD Candidate in Economics at Michigan State University.
+I am available for interviews for the 2020-2021 job market.

 My research interests are Macroeconomics, International Finance, Monetary, International Trade, with an emphasis on network effects and financial markets frictions.